Introduction on split() Function in Java

 public String[] split(String regex)

 Here in the above signature, regex is delimiting for the regular expression.
 It specifies the character which is used for splitting the string.
-Finally, the resultant return value returns the array of string which splits the string based on the matches of the regular expression.
+Finally, the resultant return value returns the array of strings which splits the string based on the matches of the regular expression.

 How does the split() Function work in Java?